Power Scaling Laws and Near-Field Behaviors of Massive MIMO and Intelligent Reflecting Surfaces: Geometric Interpretation of Optimized IRS

 \section{Geometric Interpretation of Optimized IRS}

-Some recent works model an IRS as a specular reflector or an ``anomalous mirror'' (i.e., a mirror with an unusual reflection angle) \cite{Basar2019a,Tang2019a,Yildirim2019a,Renzo2020a}, which basically means that the IRS reflects the incoming signal towards the destination as a flat and perfectly rotated mirror would do.
+Some recent works model an IRS as a specular reflector or an ``anomalous mirror'' (i.e., a mirror with an unusual reflection angle) \cite{Basar2019a,Tang2019a,Yildirim2019a,Renzo2020a} This basically means that the IRS reflects the incoming signal towards the destination as a flat and perfectly rotated plane mirror would do.
 Under these conditions, the total channel gain of the IRS setup would converge to

-when the array is sufficiently large and the near-field is considered.
+as the array size grows large and the near-field is considered.
 This asymptotic formula can be motivated by geometrical physics if one considers an equivalent setup where the destination is behind the mirror and the total propagation distance is $d+\delta$.
-Interestingly, the limit in \eqref{eq:pathloss-mirror} differs from the asymptotic upper bound in Corollary~\ref{cor:asymptotics-IRS}.
-Moreover, as already pointed out in Remark~\ref{remark:separability}, the two distances $d$ and $\delta $ appear in \eqref{eq:pathloss-mirror} in a joint factor $(d+\delta)^2$ and not within separate multiplicative factors as in Proposition~\ref{prop:IRS-upperbound}.

-The reason for the different expressions is that an optimized IRS \emph{does not operate as a mirror}.
-If a plane wave is impinging on a mirror, its specular reflection is also a plane wave.
+Interestingly, the limit in \eqref{eq:pathloss-mirror} differs from the asymptotic upper bound derived in Corollary~\ref{cor:asymptotics-IRS}.
+More precisely, the two distances $d$ and $\delta $ appear in \eqref{eq:pathloss-mirror} in a joint factor $(d+\delta)^2$ and not within separate multiplicative factors as in Proposition~\ref{prop:IRS-upperbound}.
+This reveals that an IRS that is optimized to maximize the SNR does not operate as a plane mirror.
+If a plane wave is impinging on a plane mirror, its specular reflection is also a plane wave.
 In contrast, if a plane wave is impinging on an IRS, each element will scatter a piece of the wave with a particular phase-shift.
-By optimizing the phase-shifts so that the $N$ scattered waves add constructively at the destination, the IRS effectively operates as a lens that focuses the incoming wave at the point of destination.
+By optimizing the phase-shifts so that the $N$ scattered waves add constructively at the destination, the IRS effectively operates as a concave mirror that focuses the incoming wave at the point of the destination.
+The phase-shift optimization finds the SNR-maximizing curvature of the concave mirror and the IRS synthesizes such a mirror without actually changing its physical shape.